NSP

 advice | risk analysis | impact assessment | survey | project design and management

-I provide expert advice and support direct to private and public clients who are looking to develop land:
+I provide expert heritage advice and support direct to private and public clients who are looking to change or develop land or buildings:

-• at an early strategic level when looking at options for development,
+- at an early strategic level when looking at risks and options for development

-• during a planning or listed building application, or
+- during a planning, scheduled monument or listed building application, and I can provide:

 Supporting your in-house heritage team